 Start by taking a look at your screen.
 If you’re unhappy with how your selected board looks or if the image surrounding the board seems unnatural (e.g., if you find that presenters are “cut off” awkwardly), adjust your settings accordingly.
 If you’re satisfied, all that’s left is to share your board with remote viewers and begin white-boarding!

 How do I share my board with remote viewers?

 1. The fastest way is to share your board via an external video conferencing platform.
 Open your platform of choice (e.g., Zoom, Skype, Meet, Webex) and invite your remote viewers.
 Then, simply share your screen using that platform; or, if you have the option, select to share the specific tab/window in which ShareTheBoard is open

 Tip: turn off the camera in your video conferencing platform.
 If you’re sharing your screen, your remote viewers will still be able to to see you.
 Also, keeping your camera on in the video conferencing platform may make the camera unavailable for our app to use.

 2. Use the live content streaming capability and publish your board in real-time!
 Simply click the invite link or QR toggle buttons in the lower-right corner and share the link with your colleagues.
-Viewers will see your board contents directly in their browsers (and can save those contents at any time.
+Viewers will see your board contents directly in their browsers and will be able to save those contents at any time.
 Soon, they’ll also have the ability to add content and comments directly to your board.

 3. The PRO version will also feature integrated audio/video conferencing, as well as the option to toggle the presenter’s video on and off.

-If you’re interested in being the first to take advantage of these features, pre-order the Starter version or join the PRO version waiting list.
+If you’re interested in being the first to take advantage of these features, join the PRO version waiting list.